Historical Price Exchange

 The “Want to Receive” Mechanism

 A special feature of historical price data exchange is the bidirectional data exchange via the “want to receive” mechanism.
+This mechanism is used exclusively by Open servers, not by Push-Open servers.

 How It Works